Our short, residential photography courses on Easdale island in 2023:

 All teaching, guidance and encouragement to take great photographs.
 We have a large communal lounge with big screen for looking at and reviewing work.
 Theory and practice will take place both inside and outside, so come prepared to be on the move.

 Your accommodation.
-For your three-night stay we have accommodation in two traditionally designed, modern cottages, Chattan and An Rubha.
-We have six bedrooms for participants (Adam and Colin will stay in separate accommodation on the island).
-Each cottage has its own well-equipped kitchen, generously-sized bathroom and communal area for socialising.
+There will be a maximum of six participants on the courses and you will be accommodated in one of two traditionally designed, modern cottages (Chattan and An Rubha) which look out over the Firth of Lorne to the neighbouring island of Mull.
+Each participant will have her/his own separate bedroom.
+Each cottage has its own well-equipped kitchen, generously-sized shared bathroom and communal area for socialising.
 Both cottages have gardens, with Chattan also having a patio to the rear.

 What is not included:

 Travel to and from Easdale island.
 You will be asked to make your own way to either Oban or down to the island and to time your arrival for the late afternoon before the day the course commences.